top of page

 Mastectomy and Goldilocks Breast Reconstruction: A Gentle Approach Using Your Own Tissue

-Facing a mastectomy brings a cascade of decisions about reconstruction.
-While many women are familiar with implant-based or flap reconstruction options, fewer know about the Goldilocks technique — an elegant, tissue-conserving approach that uses your own remaining breast skin and fat to create a modest breast mound during the same surgery.
-This article explores everything you need to know about mastectomy types and how the Goldilocks procedure offers a meaningful middle groun
+Facing a mastectomy brings a flood of decisions about reconstruction.
+Many women know about implant or flap options.
+But fewer know about the Goldilocks technique — a gentle method that uses your own leftover breast skin and fat to build a small breast mound, in the same operation.
+This article covers what you need to know about the types of mastectomy, and how the Goldilocks procedure offers a meaningful middle ground between full reconstruction and going flat.
+Mastectomy: T

 Feb 167 min read